Financial Aid Information

 Non-Southern Miss/consortium school students should apply for financial aid through the school in which they are currently enrolled and seeking a degree.
 Financial aid agreements between Southern Miss and other schools are available, if requested.
-If more information is needed, contact the Southern Miss Office of International Programs at 601.266.4344 (fax 601.266.5699).
+If more information is needed, contact the Southern Miss Office of Study Abroad at 601.266.4344 (fax 601.266.5699).

 Financial aid regulations and sources for study abroad differ for undergraduate and graduate students.
 This resource focuses specifically on undergraduate students.

 Financial aid for undergraduate study abroad consists mainly of federal grants and federal and private loans.
 However, scholarship money is also available from organizations and sponsoring companies.
 You likely have many questions about the cost of studying abroad and about how you can fund your abroad experience.
 Be sure to speak with your campus financial aid officer and study abroad adviser to learn more about specific funding options available at—and required procedures for—your college or university.

 Is Financial Aid available?

 Yes!
 But let's be sure we're all clear here: what is financial aid, exactly?
 It's any form of financial assistance you receive.
 Scholarships, grants, loans, tuition assistance programs, any and every thing that assists you financially in the persuit of your college education.

 Well, program fees vary by program, and you can find most of that information when you search our programs online - if the information is not listed, it's probably because we're still finalizing some details.